 Does the ACA guarantee coverage for mental health and substance abuse services?

 Building upon the federal mental health parity act passed in 2008, mandating comparable coverage for medical and substance abuse services because insurance coverage for substance abuse treatment can be more restrictive in terms of cost sharing and treatment limitations, the ACA is another important stepping stone to ensuring that Americans who need psychiatric and substance abuse treatment can have access to it.

 While the ACA (in conjunction with the mental health parity legislation) includes coverage for the treatment of both mental and substance abuse disorders at equal levels to treatment for physical concerns, limits can and still are placed on such treatments.
-The limits are more lax than they were perhaps under the older system, but people still do not have access to “unlimited” psychotherapy treatments.
+The limits are laxer than they were perhaps under the older system, but people still do not have access to “unlimited” psychotherapy treatments.
 Insurance companies still require therapists to obtain authorization for additional treatments after a certain number of sessions has been reached (which varies from insurance company to company).

 Will the ACA improve the quality or level of care covered for mental health and substance abuse services?